ReflectCxx/ReflectionTemplateLibrary-CPP/docs/RTL_SYNTAX_AND_SEMANTICS.md

 This design avoids a single, type-erased invocation path for all use cases.
 By requiring the user to declare the argument and return types they intend to use, RTL can validate the request and select an invocation path that is optimized for the available type information.

-When full type information is provided, materialized callables compile to **direct function-pointer calls** with near-zero overhead.
-When type erasure is required (for example, for the return-type or the method-target), invocation proceeds through a lightweight dispatch layer with performance **comparable to** `std::function`.
+When full type information is provided, materialized callables compile to **direct function-pointer** calls with near-zero overhead.
+When type erasure is required (for example, for the return/target), invocation proceeds through a lightweight dispatch layer with performance **comparable** to `std::function`.

+⚖️ **The Idea:**
+> *In RTL, materialization makes the performance–flexibility trade-off explicit at each call site.*

 #### Materializing an `rtl::function`